11 Smart Money Moves for Recent College Grads Trying to Figure Out Adulting

 No one likes to prepare for the worst, but having money saved up in the event of an emergency is a crucial part of being financially secure.

 Experts say you should have between three to six months of expenses saved in an emergency fund.
+Those who watched their savings dry up during the pandemic may want to save even more.
 But even just $1,000 could be a lifesaver if your car breaks down or you need to fly out of town to attend a funeral.

-You could automate your savings by directing a percentage of your paycheck to a savings account.
-Or you could use an app like Digit to save money without thinking.
+You can automate your savings by directing a percentage of your paycheck to a savings account.
+Or use an app like Digit to save money without thinking.
 Digit’s algorithm analyzes your income and spending and determines safe amounts to transfer automatically to savings.

 Even if you just stash $5 bills in a jar, start saving for emergencies now.